 Creating a pattern does not make it unwanted: it has to be added to a worker constraint, using function NrcConstraintAddPattern (Section 3.9.8).
 The constraint holds information about the cost of violations, and which days the pattern is allowed to match with.

 All patterns are stored in the instance, and are accessible by NrcInstancePatternCount, NrcInstancePattern, and NrcInstanceRetrievePattern (Section 3.3.8).
-Function void NrcPatternDebug(NRC_PATTERN p, int indent, FILE fp);

-produces a debug print of p onto fp, as explained in Section 3.2.
+Function produces a debug print of p onto fp, as explained in Section 3.2.